adaltas/formations-spark-tp/INSTRUCTIONS.md

 To package the project:

-- from cmd `sbt assembly`
+- from cmd line with SBT installed `sbt assembly`
+- from IntelliJ
+  * execute `assembly` in the sbt shell tab on the bottom of the interface
-- from IntelliJ, setup an assembly task (see [here](https://stackoverflow.com/questions/25109981/how-to-run-sbt-assembly-tasks-from-within-intellij-idea))
+  * setup an assembly task (see [here](https://stackoverflow.com/questions/25109981/how-to-run-sbt-assembly-tasks-from-within-intellij-idea))

 To run the unit tests:

-- from cmd `sbt test`
+- from cmd line with SBT installed `sbt test`
 - from IntelliJ
+  * execute `test` in the sbt shell tab on the bottom of the interface
   * setup a test task (see [here](https://stackoverflow.com/questions/25109981/how-to-run-sbt-assembly-tasks-from-within-intellij-idea))
   * right click on the test file to run and select `Run 'MyTestClass'`